RitAreaSciencePark/PLM4Muts/README.md

 `seed = seeds[0] * (seeds[1] + seeds[2] * GPU_rank)`

-The possible options for rhe optimizer field are:
+The possible options for the optimizer field are:

 - "Adam"
 - "AdamW"